 Among the relevant topics covered by chapter title are: The Local-Global Context; Hate and Neo-Nazis; Hate and White Supremacists; The Hate Message Online; Hate Crime Connection; Corporate and Legal Context; Community Organizing; Recruitment and Radicalization; What Is Our Moral Obligation?; Globalization and Economic Disparities; Bias, Prejudice, and Hate; The Special Responsibility of Schools; Holocaust Education; and, Interfaith Efforts.

-Deborah J. Levine is the founder and Editor-in-Chief of the online media and training platform American Diversity Report, as well as an award-winning author of 14 books – including The Liberator’s Daughter (2016), a compelling memoir documenting her father’s interrogation of Nazi soldiers as a U.S. military intelligence officer in World War II.
+Deborah J. Levine is the founder and Editor-in-Chief of the online media and training platform American Diversity Report, as well as an award-winning author of 15 books – including The Liberator’s Daughter (2016), a compelling memoir documenting her father’s interrogation of Nazi soldiers as a U.S. military intelligence officer in World War II.
 Her work spotlights thought leadership, cultural competence, diversity and inclusion, interfaith studies, creativity and spirituality.
 Levine is a sought-after speaker, thought leader and corporate trainer.
-She was recently recognized by Forbes Magazine as one of “10 Diversity and Inclusion Trailblazers.”
+She was recognized with the “HerStory Award” by the Women’s Federation for World Peace.
+Forbes Magazine honored her a “Top Diversity and Inclusion Trailblazers.”

 Marc Brenman is Managing Member of IDARE LLC, a Maryland-based consulting and training firm; Regional Advisor, School of the South; and Member, National Advisory Council, The City Project (Los Angeles).
 He was formerly Executive Director of the Washington State Human Rights Commission and has served at the Office of Civil Rights for the U.S. Department of Education.
 Additionally, Brenman worked as Senior Policy Advisor for Civil Rights at the U.S. Department of Transportation, and was part of of the Diversity Standards Task Force at the Society for Human Resource Management (SHRM).

-Among the positive reviews the book has already received are the following:
+Among the positive reviews that When Hate Groups March Down Main Street has received are the following:

 - “When Hate Groups March Down Main Street provides a meticulous analysis of the origins, ideology and evolution of hate groups and their heinous crimes,” says David B. Grinberg, former national spokesman for the U.S. Equal Employment Opportunity Commission (EEOC) in Washington.
 “The authors share key statistics, case studies, legal and anecdotal evidence, practical lessons and leadership examples for a new generation of young people and people of all ages.”